tony-pizza/Stereogram.js/README.md

     magicEye.regeneratePalette();

-Render to an element that isn't this.el:
+Render to an element that isn't `this.el`:

     var canvas = document.getElementById("other-canvas");
     magicEye.renderToCanvas(canvas);